 If you would like to persist the above data on your host, then you have the option to do the same by setting up volume bindings in the respective service as indicated below, that map locations inside the docker containers to locations on the host in the docker-compose.yaml file.
 The host locations again must have a group ownership id of 50 with a permission mode of 770 or a user id of 65436 with a permission of 700, due to the same reasons as highlighted in step 3a.

-Here are examples of the docker-compose.yaml file for Oracle, MS SQL data source and Delimited Files masking:
+Here are examples of the docker-compose.yaml file for Oracle, MS SQL, MongoDB data sources, and Delimited file masking:

 For Oracle data source masking: